AlamoEngine-Tools/eaw.modinfo/README.md

 **Description:**

 The [`"steamdata type"`](#the-steamdata-type) container holds additional info that is required for the Steam Version of the game.
-The container is either absent from the `modinfo.json` or it is fully required.

 ### The `"custom"` Property